Each month we hold several technology classes, craft workshops, and clubs. Registration is required for events marked with *.

 Thursday, July 9 from 6:30 to 7:30 p.m.

 Dr. Otto Janke of Janke Family Chiropractic will discuss his book, “You Were Born to Be Healthy.”
 “Dr. Otto Janke takes a close look at our health and shows what can be done to improve the situation.
 In this guide, Janke shares the idea that good health is attainable for all-that we were born with the capacity for being healthy.”
 Registration is required.

 The group is open to all levels of knitters (ages 12 and up) – including those who would like to learn how to knit.
 Bring your own yarn & needles or borrow ours for the session.
 The group meets every Thursday evening.

-In conjunction with Melanie Arnold of Time Warner Cable’s Public Access TV Channel 2.
-In this workshop, you will create a visual short story using your photos and audio recordings and, using a simple editing software program, create a story based on the poem, “Where I’m From” by author George Ella Lyon.
-This 4-part workshop will be held Mondays starting August 4, 6 to 8 p.m.
+Melanie Arnold of Time Warner Cable’s Public Access TV Channel 2 will present this 3-part workshop.
+You will create a visual short story using your photos and audio recordings and, using a simple editing software program, create a story based on the poem, “Where I’m From” by author George Ella Lyon.
 The workshop is FREE and open to the public.
-Registration is required and limited to (8) participants.
-For more information, visit cortlandfreelibrary.org/adults/events/digitalstorytelling
+Registration is required and limited to (6) participants.
+For more information, visit cortlandfreelibrary.org/adults/events/digitalstorytelling.

 Wednesday, July 29 from 2 to 3:30 p.m.